CornellNLP/CS4300_Flask_template/README.md

 ``` python
 rPool = rConn.rPool
 ```
-For the sake of my Matrix class, I simplified the system by using only the TCP connection (you may modify the classes as you wish).
+I simplified the system by using only the TCP connection (you may modify the classes as you wish).
-After having the Redis connection established via `rConn.redisDb` you can simply run the following commands to store a numpy 2D array into Redis (the array must be 2D by design of my encoding):
+After having the Redis connection established via `rConn.redisDb` you can simply run the following commands to store a numpy array into Redis:
 ``` python
 # Create RedisConn Class
 rConn = RConn(name='YOUR_SERVER_NAME',host='localhost', port=6379, db=0,max_execs=3,timeout=10,block_size=256)